Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Neon branch :elephant: : https://console.neon.tech/app/projects/${{ env.NEON_PROJECT_ID }}/branches/${{ steps.create-branch.outputs.branch_id }}

-5. Neon database branch.
-Uses the neondatabase/create-branch-action@v5 action to set up a preview database branch and exports a DATABASE_URL environment variable for further use.
+5. Set up the Neon database branch: Uses the neondatabase/create-branch-action@v5 action to set up a preview database branch and exports a DATABASE_URL environment variable for further use.

-6. Schema migrations.
-Executes pnpm run db:migrate to apply database migrations using the DATABASE_URL from the previous step.
+6. Perform schema migrations: Executes pnpm run db:migrate to apply database migrations using the DATABASE_URL from the previous step.

 name: Clean up Preview Deployment